gordonglas/mana-engine/README.md

+# Mana Engine

-# ManaEngine - Simple hobby game engine for Windows 10 and up
+Simple hobby game engine for Windows 10 and up

 This is a hobby project I'm slowly working on and there's still a lot of work needed for this engine to be usable, but if someone can learn from it, that's great.
 Audio and Input engines are "pretty much" done, but things will be refactored or added as I go.
 There are some big things still missing, such as graphics (next on my TODO list), scripting, and more.
 Currently supports Windows 10+ x64 only, but I've been coding in preparation to use it cross-platform.